 1. But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death.
 Revelation 21:8

-So, we should not automatically assume that the wicked will be tormented for eternity.
+But there is nothing in the Bible that suggests that the wicked also receive immortality!
 Instead, the wicked will only be tormented for a certain period of time, as long as they are alive, as prescribed by the judgement.
 This should make sense, that the meaning is not forever, since the wicked themselves are not immortal.
 They have a limited life-span.
 Click to see: I always believed that the soul was immortal.

 If either "unto the age" or "unto the ages" were used in the description of the torment, it would be clear that man would not last very long in the fire, since the natural process of burning would cause a very short period of suffering.
 However, since the compound phrases: "unto ages of ages" and "unto the ages of the ages" were used in the description of the punishment, because of the multiplied ages definition; It might be that the time will be metered out, for longer periods of time, so that the wicked will get their just reward.